beamaginelidar/l3cam_ros2/README.md

 The pointcloud_stream is the node that publishes pointcloud frames if the LiDAR sensor is available.
 See the [topics](#topics) section for documentation regarding the topics each sensor topic.

-### polarimetric_stream
+### polarimetric_wide_stream

-The polarimetric_stream is the node that publishes polarimetric or Allied Wide image frames if the polarimetric or the Allied Wide sensor is available.
+The polarimetric_wide_stream is the node that publishes polarimetric or Allied Wide image frames if the polarimetric or the Allied Wide sensor is available.
 See the [topics](#topics) section for documentation regarding the topics each sensor topic.

-### rgb_stream
+### rgb_narrow_stream

-The rgb_stream is the node that publishes RGB or Allied Narrow image frames if the RGB or the Allied Narrow sensor is available.
+The rgb_narrow_stream is the node that publishes RGB or Allied Narrow image frames if the RGB or the Allied Narrow sensor is available.
 See the [topics](#topics) section for documentation regarding the topics each sensor topic.

 ### thermal_stream